Thomas Chatterton Manuscript Project

 So, what was all the fuss about after publication of Dix's Life of Chatterton?
 Well, Dix was reviled because he had no regard for the truth and would create 'facts' to enliven the story - starting with the image of Chatterton, which turned out to be a painting of the son of Mr Morris, the artist.
 It's true, that Dix (actually, George Spenser Phillips, c.
 1800-1865) clouded the Chatterton story but it is easy to discover the rights and wrongs of it with the help of Meyerstein and Taylor.

 I look at it like this: Dix was to Chatterton what Hofmann was to the Mormons, beyond annoying in so many ways, but at least Dix didn't kill anyone, and he certainly stirred things up a bit!
-What he lacks in truth he makes up with colour; was he writing a biography, obviously not, in fact it feels little more than 'penny dreadful' story.
-Dix's book is a part of Chatterton's story and it will remain so, it adds colour and confusion and is entertaining.
+What he lacks in truth he makes up with colour; was he writing a biography, obviously not, in fact it feels little more than a 'penny dreadful' story.
+Dix's book is now a part of Chatterton's story and it will remain so, it adds colour and confusion and is entertaining.
 It will remain one of my favourite books (because it was my first) regardless of its inaccuracies and downright fictions!

 At this point, making no allowance for my own feelings, I must interject with a link to the publication Notes and Queries, for April 13, 1872.
-It contains an article by Walter Thornbury, noted by Meyerstein, which puts Dix firmly in his place, oh, and it starts most fabulously with :
+It contains an article by Walter Thornbury, noted by Meyerstein, which puts Dix firmly in his place, and it starts most fabulously with :

 "It is necessary to sometimes nail up fresh vermin on the barn-door of infamy, already sufficiently crowded."
-View the full article online

 Here's a friendly little Chattertonian Manuscript Riddle: